Featured Post

 Of course this was not how I hoped my final entries would be written.
 As I said earlier today, God must have really needed Andrea because He overruled so many prayers to take her.

 I have thought about this moment many times but my first observation is that I was not prepared for how I would feel.
 I had placed myself at this point many times but I guess your mind can not truly grasp this moment unless you are in it.
 Knowing Andrea was sick and that medically she was dying did not prepare me for what happened today, or what is happening tonight.
 The finality of it all was missing.
 The idea that I will not drive to the hospital to see her, nor will she come home is sinking in.
 I hated that hospital, but my love was there, so I went.
-I hated going in that room, seeing her in that bed, unable to get up or speak, but was love was there so I went.
+I hated going in that room, seeing her in that bed, unable to get up or speak, but my love was there so I went.
 Now I would do anything to go back to that hospital and walk in that room.
 But my love is not there.
 We had to go back today to pick up a cross I left in her bed.
 The room was being cleaned.
 My love was gone, there was no trace of her, nor the fight fought with such faith.
 My love is gone.
 She will not return to my bed, call to me from the other room, or calm me with a smile.
 My love is gone.
 She will not tell me about her day.
 I will not hear her prayers at night.
 Come home and find her studying her Bible.
 My love is gone.

 Psalm 116:15